Ingest OTLP logs

 Map

 Map processing depends on the data model used.
-See Log processing for more details.
+See Log ingestion API processing below for more details.

 Ingestion limits